-Autumn Term Curriculum
+Spring Term Curriculum

-Re: YEAR SIX – AUTUMN TERM
+RE: YEAR SIX - SPRING TERM

 Travel to school and mobile phones

-In year six, children are allowed to travel to and from school by themselves during daylight hours – we advise that children are collected by an adult when it is dark which is particularly relevant if children attend after school clubs in the winter months.
+In year six children are allowed to travel to and from school by themselves during daylight hours, we advise that children should not go home by themselves when it is dark which is particularly relevant if children attend after school clubs in the winter months.

 Home learning will be set in accordance with the school’s home learning policy which is available on the school’s website.